 SNOMED CT may be used for defining higher level of detail in the names or methodology involved in clinical lab for example:

-EIA (enzyme immunoassay) may be split in MEIA (microparticle enzyme immunoassay);FEIA (Fluorescence enzyme immunoassay) , through the SNOMED CT codes, and this can be expressed as complementary for a specific LOINC code which method is EIA
+EIA (enzyme immunoassay) may be split in MEIA (microparticle enzyme immunoassay);FEIA (Fluorescence enzyme immunoassay) , through the SNOMED CT codes, and this can be expressed as complementary for a specific LOINC code which method is EIA.

-As the main benefit SNOMED CT provides added value for LOINC users arising from linking LOINC terms to SNOMED CT subtype hierarchy and description logics definition
+The main benefits SNOMED CT provides for LOINC users arise from linking LOINC terms to the SNOMED CT subtype hierarchy and description logic definitions.

-The following study foresees the benefits of transferring Description Logic SNOMED CT structure to the LOINC terminology.
+The 2012 study by Adamusiak and Bodenreider (referenced at the end of this Chapter) predicted the benefits of applying the SNOMED CT Description Logic structures to LOINC.

-The study related the terminology and ontology Creating Description Logic definitions for LOINC concepts in OWL and merged the ontology with SNOMED CT to enrich the relatively flat hierarchy of LOINC
+The study by demonstrated the potential benefit of links between LOINC and SNOMED CT.
+By relating SNOMED CT and LOINC it generated Description Logic definitions for LOINC concepts in OWL and merged the ontology with SNOMED CT to enrich the relatively flat hierarchy of LOINC.

-The resulting ontology was classified with the ConDOR reasoner.

-Adamusiak T, Bodenreider O. Quality assurance in LOINC using Description Logic.
-AMIA Annu Symp Proc.
-2012;2012:1099-108.

-http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3540427/pdf/amia_2012_symp_1099.pdf

-Benefits of having an inferred hierarchy:
+Benefits of an inferred hierarchy include:

 A relatively flat hierarchy of LOINC terms can be augmented with the richness of SNOMED CT relations, which can provide novel insights into the original resource.

 The hierarchy of parts could be taken directly from SNOMED CT thus minimizing the effort involved.
-A hierarchy of parts would mean that hierarchy of codes could be inferred automatically. error detection, enhanced navigation and enhanced subsumption.
+A hierarchy of parts would mean that hierarchy of codes could be inferred automatically.

+Other benefits included error detection, enhanced navigation and enhanced subsumption.

 Error detection